earthly/earthly/docs/docker-images/all-in-one.md

 #### EARTHLY_TMP_DIR

 Because this folder sees _a lot_ of traffic, its important that it remains fast.
-You should almost always use a Docker volume.
-If you do not, `buildkitd` can consume excessive disk space and operate very slowly.
+We *strongly* recommend using a Docker volume.
+If you do not, `buildkitd` can consume excessive disk space and/or operate very slowly.

-Using a host mount _can_ work, but only on Linux.
-We almost always recommend using a volume for this mount.

 #### Source Mounting